MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Remove-AzurePublicIP.md

 ```

 ## DESCRIPTION
-The **Remove-AzurePublicIP** cmdlet removes Public IP configuration from an azure_2 virtual machine.
+The **Remove-AzurePublicIP** cmdlet removes Public IP configuration from an Azure virtual machine.

 ## EXAMPLES